dagster-io/dagster/docs/sections/learn/tutorial/expectations.rst

 .. literalinclude:: ../../../../examples/dagster_examples/intro_tutorial/expectations.py
    :linenos:
    :caption: expectations.py
-   :emphasize-lines: 17-22
+   :emphasize-lines: 6

-At its core, an expectation is a function applied to either an input or an output.
-Generally anywhere there is a type, you can apply an expectation.
-This function can be as sophisticated as the user wants, anywhere from a simple null check to checking thresholds of distrbutions or querying lookup tables.
+An :py:class:`ExpectationResult <dagster.ExpectationResult>` allows your solid to communicate the result of performing a data quality test.
+This can include checks done on inputs before computing or checks done before returning outputs if they were computed in an external system such as Spark.

-If you run this pipeline, you'll notice some logging that indicates that the expectation was processed
+If you run this pipeline, you'll notice some logging for the result of the expectation.

 We'll use this config file.